Career/Diversity and Inclusion Resources

 - Scholarships to Enhance and Empower Diversity (SEED) – The SEED fund is a perpetual fund developed to support the training and mentoring of the brightest trainees from diverse backgrounds who will impact future generations through neuroscience.
 It is part of the American Psychological Foundation (APF) Fund for Racial and Ethnic Diversity and is administered by the APA Minority Fellowship Program (MFP).

-- Translational Clinical Research Fellowship on Substance Use Disorders – Columbia University Departement of Psychiatry/New York State Psychiatric Institute
+- Translational Clinical Research Fellowship on Substance Use Disorders – Columbia University Department of Psychiatry/New York State Psychiatric Institute

 -